Alimony Lawyer in Huntsville, Alabama Protects Your Future

 - Rehabilitative alimony — The court may determine that one party gave up certain opportunities during the marriage, such as foregoing additional education in favor of working in the home or caring for children.
 In this case, the party may be entitled to receive support while obtaining additional education or training necessary to get a job.

 What factors does the court consider when calculating alimony?

 The court first determines the needs of one party and the ability to pay of the other party.
 Courts usually only award alimony when one spouse has been dependent on the other.
 If one spouse is at fault for the divorce, the court may award less money as a penalty for the conduct.
 In determining an appropriate amount of spousal support, the court considers the following, among other factors:

 Put our alimony experience to work for you

 Our goal at Sree B. Ravi, P.C., Attorney at Law is to do whatever is necessary to help you recover from your divorce and ensure that you have what you need for a successful future.
-Call us at 256-937-1540 or contact us online for a free initial consultation.
+Call us at 256-937-1540 or contact us online for a consultation.
 Our main office is conveniently located in Huntsville.